lucasrodcosta/nginx-studies/sendfile/README.md

 :point_right: It's also possible to check that less buffers are used

-### sendfile with HTTPS don't works due to SSL cryptography
+### sendfile with HTTPS doesn't work due to SSL cryptography

 ![Nginx HTTPS](/sendfile/img/nginx_https.png)